isomerpages/ura-mbsc2021/_programmes/STAR ISLAND Singapore.md

 STAR ISLAND Singapore is coming back after a two-year hiatus on 31 December 2022, with a 22,000 seating capacity at The Float.
 Presented by JCB, STAR ISLAND is a 70-minute _hanabi_ (fireworks) musical extravaganza combining artisanal fireworks, larger-than-life pyrotechnics and dazzling lights, immersive sound and world-class entertainment.

 This year’s show will feature the Singapore debut of specially designed and award-winning fireworks, including ombre fireworks whose colours change as they bloom in Singapore’s stunning colours, from red to white.
 In addition to the main show, ticketholders can enjoy pre-show entertainment, family-friendly activities and play areas, F&B offerings, and more at The Float.
-These will feature beloved Sanrio characters such as Hello Kitty and Gudetama.
+Look out for appearances of beloved Sanrio characters at the event as well!

 ### Prequel to STAR ISLAND @ MBS Event Plaza